mdn/webextensions-examples/tabs-tabs-tabs/README.md

 # tabs, tabs, tabs

-This extension includes:

-* a browser action
+## What it does

-* a page "tabs.html" with a script "tabs.js"
+This extension includes a browser action with a popup specified as "tabs.html".

-It shows a list of tab methods that you can perform on the active tab.
+The popup lets the user perform various simple operations using the tabs API.

+# What it shows

+Demonstration of various tabs API functions.